VertigoRay/LTEC5220.ray.pillers.us/_posts/2018-11-20-ns-permission-management.md

   - <code>CASlab-NTWL-Faculty</code>
   - <code>CASlab-NTWL-Staff</code>
   - <code>CASlab-S-NTWL-FacStaff</code>
 - Additionally, discovery should show that all departments have a student employees AD group.
-So, the learner should also create the following AD group:
+So, you should also create the following AD group:
   - <code>CASlab-NTWL-StudentEmployees</code>

 This can be evaluated automatically with this PowerShell script: